Table of contents

 On the other side of the equation are liabilities.

-Existing debt or potential debt (by way of credit cards or lines of credit that are already in place) will lower the amount which is able to be borrowed for a new loan.
+Existing debt or potential debt (by way of credit cards or lines of credit that are already in place) will lower the amount that is able to be borrowed for a new loan.

 In the case of credit cards, most lenders will calculate a minimum repayment obligation of 2.5 – 3.0% of the approved credit limit.